Assistance for our prepay members impacted by COVID-19

 Getting back to normal

-Beginning June 1, Piedmont Electric will start the process of resuming normal operating procedures.
-We will automatically make an arrangement for any unpaid balance you accrued in March, April or May.
-You will not need to contact us.
+Beginning Aug.
+1, Piedmont Electric will start the process of resuming normal operating procedures.
+We will automatically make an arrangement for any unpaid balance you accrued prior to Aug.
+1. You will not need to contact us.

-Members who have a negative balance at the end of May will begin June with a $0 balance and will need to make a payment before their balance reaches -$20.
-Your previous balance will automatically be placed in debt recovery.
+Members who have a negative balance at the end of July will begin August with a -$25 balance (meaning a $25 credit) and will need to make a payment before their balance reaches $20 (meaning you owe the co-op $20).
+You will be able to see this on your account on Aug.
+4. Your previous balance will automatically be placed in debt recovery.
 You can check your energy use and make payments through SmartHub.

 For example, your current balance is $0 and you have a debt recovery amount of $100.
 You decide to make a $20 payment.
-From that payment, $4 goes to paying your debt recovery and $16 goes to current and future energy use.
-You now have a current balance of $16 and your debt recovery amount is $96.
+From that payment, $2 goes to paying your debt recovery and $18 goes to current and future energy use.
+You now have a current balance of -$18 (meaning you have a credit) and your debt recovery amount is $98.

 Reconnecting after a disconnect

-If you drop below our cutoff balance of -$20 after June 1, your account will be subject for disconnect.
+If you drop below our cutoff balance of $20 owed after Aug.
+1, your account will be subject for disconnect.

-Once you have been disconnected for nonpayment, you will need to establish a $10 balance to restore your electric service.
-You will not be required to pay your entire debt recovery balance to be reconnected, however the debt recovery ratio will apply to all payments.
+If a member is disconnected for nonpayment, they will need to establish a -$10 balance (meaning they have a $10 credit) to restore their electric service.
+Members will not be required to pay their entire debt recovery balance to be reconnected and the debt recovery ratio will apply to all payments after Oct.
+1.

-For example, a member is disconnected with a -$22 balance and owes $100 in debt recovery.
-The member must pay at least $40 to be reconnected.
-Remember, 20 percent ($8) goes to debt recovery and 80 percent ($32) goes to current and future energy use.
-After the $40 payment the member will have a $10 balance and will owe $92 to debt recovery.
+For example, a member is disconnected with a $21 balance and owes $100 in debt recovery.
+The member must pay at least $34.45 to be reconnected.
+Remember, 10 percent ($3.45) goes to debt recovery and 80 percent ($31) goes to current and future energy use.
+After the $34.45 payment the member will have a -$10 balance (meaning they have a credit) and will owe $96.55 to debt recovery.

 You can call us at 800.222.3107 if you have any questions.